 Information that JustHope Needs from Participants

 Participants must complete the following and return them to JustHope no later than 60 days before their scheduled trip.
 Without this completed paperwork, participants cannot attend the trip.
+Participants who do not have their information in by the deadline may incur a $50 late fee.

 If you have not already registered, find your trip here, click on it and follow the instructions to register online.
+You will be required to register a username and password, which will allos you to update your information later and check/pay your account online.

 Trip Fee Payment